 Car Parks 2024 is an event focused on the design, construction, operation and maintenance of parking structures.
 The day will offer topical presentations, expert panels and a chance to network with colleagues in an exhibition showcasing the latest systems and services.

 Car parks are not just places to garage vehicles.
 They are dynamic spaces whose users are always on the move.
-They are important civic structures that support their local economy, open up destinations and provide space for a wide range of other services activities.
+They are important civic structures that support their local economy, open up destinations and provide space for a wide range of other activities.

 A new generation of public car parks is showing that multi-storeys can be iconic gateways to town and city centres and act as catalysts for urban regeneration.
 The day will also showcase recent champion car parks from the British Parking Awards.